newchuyalong/libgdx-learning/Issue-Tracker.md

 ## Why are you doing this to me? ##

 The issue tracker is for reporting problems with the way libgdx works.
 It is the wrong place to ask questions of any kind.
-We must reduce clutter on the issue tracker so we can focus on the work that needs to be done to improve libgdx.
+It is important to reduce clutter on the issue tracker so we can focus on the work that needs to be done to improve libgdx.